LU decomposition: Definitions

 Let A be a square matrix.
-An LU factorization refers to expression of A into product of two factors – a lower triangular matrix L and an upper triangular matrix U: A = LU.
-Sometimes factorization is impossible without prior reordering of A to prevent division by zero or uncontrolled growth of rounding errors hence alternative expression becomes PAQ = LU, where in formal notation permutation matrices factors P and Q indicate permutation of rows (or columns) of A. In theory P (or Q) are obtained by permutations of rows (or columns) of the identity matrix, in practice the corresponding permutations are applied directly to rows (or columns) of A.
+An LU factorization refers to expression of A into product of two factors – a lower triangular matrix L and an upper triangular matrix U such that A = LU.
+Sometimes factorization is impossible without prior reordering of A to prevent division by zero or uncontrolled growth of rounding errors.
+Hence alternative expression becomes PAQ = LU, where in formal notation permutation matrix factors P and Q indicate permutation of rows (or columns) of A. In theory P (or Q) is obtained by permutations of rows (or columns) of the identity matrix; in practice the corresponding permutations are applied directly to rows (or columns) of A.

-Matrix A of side n has $n^{2}$ coefficients while two triangle matrices combined contain n(n + 1) coefficients, therefore n coefficients of matrices LU are not independent.
-Usual convention is to set L unitriangular, i.e. with all n main diagonal elements equal one.
+Matrix A of side n has $n^{2}$ coefficients while two triangle matrices combined contain n(n + 1) coefficients, and therefore n coefficients of matrices LU are not independent.
+The convention is to set L unitriangular, i.e. with all n main diagonal elements equal to one.
 However, setting instead U matrix unitriangular reduces to the same procedure after transpose of matrix product (cf. properties of matrix transposition):